Even Boeing cuts down on flying because of coronavirus scare

 On Wednesday, United Airlines announced it will reduce its international schedule by 20% and its domestic schedule by 10% in April, with similar reductions likely in May.
 The schedule changes go public March 7.

+United has also instituted a hiring freeze and postponed salary increases for all non-union staff.
+And it’s inviting employees to volunteer for unpaid leave or a reduced schedule.

-The German carrier Lufthansa said it will cut as much as a quarter of its short- and medium-haul flights across all brands in the coming weeks.
-The number of grounded aircraft for long-haul services will rise to 23 from the current 13, the company said in a statement.
-Lufthansa may also reduce working hours.
+The Lufthansa Group, which includes SWISS and Austrian Airlines as well as German carrier Lufthansa, said it will cut as much as a quarter of its short- and medium-haul flights in the coming weeks.
+On its long-haul international services, it will ground 23 of its larger aircraft.
+Lufthansa may also reduce working hours, the company said in a statement.